CHILD THERAPY LAB

 -

-I work with children ages 2 to 12 and parents.
+We work with children ages 2 to 18 and parents.
 Individual child therapy sessions are typically offered for children starting at age 7.
-I also offer parent sessions without children to address parenting struggles.
+We also offer parent sessions without children to address parenting struggles.

 How will you make sure that my child will feel comfortable with you?